 4. You can use any keto sweetener combination that is equivalent to sugar, but if you want a crisper pavlova avoid xylitol.
 Xylitol will make hard for the meringue to… harden.
 So I generally use is a erythritol and stevia blend which I make myself, and is sweet as sugar.
 You can also use powdered erythritol plus monk fruit.

 5. Use super fine or powdered keto sweetener, not granulated.
 A finer sweetener dissolves much better into the egg whites.
-You can buy keto powdered sweetener or make your own, it’s very simple:
+You can buy keto powdered sweetener or easily make your own, here’s how to powder sweetener yourself.

 Copyright Pris Frank for LikeHotKeto.
 Please DO NOT SCREENSHOT OR COPY/PASTE recipes to social media or websites.
 We’d LOVE for you to share a link to this recipe instead 🙂 Try the easy sharing buttons below!